alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

 `SPLADE` bag-of-words and `BERT` dense retrieval models).
 In practice, you need to execute this phase once for every approach, following this two-steps procedure:

-- Adjust the index parameters by editing the `index.properties` configuration file inside the `config` sub-folder.
+- Adjust the index parameters by editing the `index.properties` configuration file inside the `template/config` sub-folder.
 More details are provided below in the remainder of this chapter.

 - Execute the index phase, using the provided script:

   ```
-  ./scripts/index.sh
+  ./template/scripts/index.sh
   ```